 Note that ESMA's draft Guidelines of May 2019 require that Table 2, field 6, Clearing Timestamp, should be later than Table 2, field 12, Execution Timestamp, for all repos cleared by a CCP by novation (as opposed to open offer, for which the two timestamps should be the same) (p.84, para.240(c)).
-This is incorrect, as these fields should be the same, given that in the case of the CCP, as it only becomes a party to a transaction when it clears that transaction, which means the two timestamps reported by the CCP should be the same.
-However, parties will because timestamps are matching fields, clearing members and CCPs have to follow thealign.
-ESMA guidance.
-It is recommended has apparently decided that parties CCPs should also use the time in thealign with clearing members by reporting a Clearing Timestamp (field 2.6) as the time in after the Execution Timestamp (field 2.12) when reporting a cleared reporting a cleared reporting a secommendation 8.5 recommendation 8.5.
+This is incorrect in the case of the CCP, as it only becomes a party to a transaction when it clears that transaction, which means the two timestamps reported by the CCP should be the same.
+However, because timestamps are matching fields, clearing members and CCPs have to align.
+ESMA has apparently decided that CCPs should align with clearing members by reporting a Clearing Timestamp after the Execution Timestamp.
+See recommendation 8.5.

 In the unlikely event that a repo traded on a Trading Venue and sent to a CCP for same-day clearing faces a delay in clearing until the following business day, it is probable that the Trading Venue will cancel the transaction and parties will have to resubmit the transaction the next day.
 Parties should check the rules of their Trading Venue to confirm whether it applies such a rule.
 If it does not, parties should discuss with their Trading Venue how delayed clearing will be managed.
-If the Trading Venue does not cancel trades intended for clearing that fail to clear by the end of the day, given that the parties involved in the transaction will not know each other's identity and so cannot complete a prior report, it may be necessary to assume that clearing took place on the transaction date.
+If the Trading Venue does not cancel trades intended for clearing that fail to clear by the end of the day, given that the parties involved in the transaction will not know each other's identity and so cannot complete a prior repo report, it may be necessary to assume that clearing took place on the transaction date.